-A brief summary of a massive amount of lobbying over many years by Spokes and by a large number of individuals.
-Letters/emails from individual users to politicians have been incredibly important in raising the profile of this issue, and without that our Spokes efforts would undoubtedly have been less productive [indeed, much Spokes effort goes into encouraging concerned users to write and keep writing, especially at particularly useful times].
-We have occasionally been on the brink of complete success, only for election outcomes to scupper our hopes.
-However, one important section of the route has been rebuilt – and to a much-praised standard.
+Below is a brief summary of a huge amount of lobbying over many years by Spokes and by many individuals.
+Letters/emails from individual users to politicians have been incredibly important in raising the profile, and without that our Spokes efforts would undoubtedly have been less productive – indeed, much Spokes effort goes into encouraging concerned users to write and keep writing, especially at particularly useful times.
+In 2006 we were on the brink of complete success, with funding allocated, only for an election change of power to scrap the funding.
+However, at long last the lobbying has paid off and development of a hugely improved route is underway.

 - The A90 is not a trunk road.
 If it was then we would probably have seen a flagship-standard route built years ago from the government’s trunk roads cycle budget.